toledoev/provita-authentication-lab/README.md

 <h2>SECURE WEB PROGRAMMING </h2>

-    1) Authentication - To prevent passwords from being reused in case of a data breach, the inputed password from the user is Hashed & Salted before been stored in the database.
+    1) Authentication - To prevent passwords from being reused in case of a data breach, the inputed password from the user is Hashed before been stored in the database.

     2) Session Management - To prevent session cookies for being reused for session hajacking attacks, the library session adds the secret key to make the cookie stronger at the time of login.